magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

         title: 'Use "Provisioned IOPS" for better performance.'
     3:
         image: /images/install/cloud/aws/rds-4.png
-        title: 'Make sure your PostgreSQL RDS instance is accessible from the ThingsBoard cluster; The easiest way to achieve this is to deploy the PostgreSQL RDS instance in the same VPC and use "eksctl-thingsboard-cluster-ClusterSharedNodeSecurityGroup-*" security group.'
+        title: 'Make sure your PostgreSQL RDS instance is accessible from the IoT Hub cluster; The easiest way to achieve this is to deploy the PostgreSQL RDS instance in the same VPC and use "eksctl-thingsboard-cluster-ClusterSharedNodeSecurityGroup-*" security group.'
     4:
         image: /images/install/cloud/aws/rds-5.png
         title: 'Make sure you use "thingsboard" as initial database name.'